The Grooming Manual

 Understand Your Hair Texture and Face Shape

-Once you understand your broader goals and the general look you’re going for, it’s important to consider your physical limitations a.k.a your hair texture and face shape.
-Choosing a style that doesn’t complement your natural texture and shape will never work.
+Once you understand your broader goals and the general look you’re going for, it’s important to consider your physical limitations, such as your hair texture and face shape.

-Consider Your Texture
+Consider Your Hair Texture

 • Wavy: Longer styles complement the natural movement of this hair type.